self-sasi/Movie-Recommendation-Model/README.md

 ## Contributions

 Feel free to fork the project, submit issues and pull requests to enhance the functionalities or fix problems.

+## Credits

+The dataset used in this project, `movies.csv`, is accessible via the following Google Drive link, which also provides additional information: [Movies Dataset on Google Drive](https://drive.google.com/file/d/1cCkwiVv4mgfl20ntgY3n4yApcWqqZQe6/view).

+I would like to acknowledge the creators and contributors of this dataset for providing the resources necessary to train our Recommendation Model.

+---